cthoyt/cthoyt.github.io/_posts/2021-02-23-cpath-visit.md

 There may be a crosstalk between APP and KAT8 since the APP intracellular domain (AICD) has been observed to form a ternary complex with FE65 and KAT5.
-Because KAT5 and KAT8 both share the domain that mediates the formation of this complex (histone acetyltransferase domain, MYST-type ( IPR002717)), we infer that KAT8 could act through the same mechanism as KAT5 to regulate the expression of multiple genes (Müller *et al.*, 2013).
+Because KAT5 and KAT8 both share the domain that mediates the formation of this complex (histone acetyltransferase domain, MYST-type ( IPR002717)), we suggest that KAT8 could act through the same mechanism as KAT5 to regulate the expression of multiple genes (Müller *et al.*, 2013).

 ### DYRK1A